6.2.2

 several attributes:

-and factoryMethod
+factoryClass and factoryMethod define the

 class containing a no-argument method for creating an instance of this